markusfisch/bots/README.md

 # Bots

-Prototype server for a terrain parsing game played by bots.
+Terrain parsing game for bots.

 The game world is an infinite two-dimensional orthogonal grid.
 The game is turn-based.
-A turn ends as soon as all players have moved *or* after one second has passed.
+A turn ends as soon as all players have moved *or* after one second has passed and at least one player made a move.

-All bots need to connect a streaming socket to port 63187 where the server is responding.
-Find templates in the `templates` directory.
+To play the game, a bot needs to connect a streaming socket to port 63187 after the `bots` server has been started.

+Please find templates for such bots in the `templates` directory.

 ## What a bot receives from the server